Skip to Main Content

 Unlike Google, library databases can't understand an entire sentence.
 You'll need to break your topic down into the most important ideas: the keywords.
 Keywords are individual words or short phrases that represent the main ideas in your topic, thesis, or research question.

-Example Question: How can reading comprehension broaden the world perspective of students?
+Example Question: How can reading comprehension broaden the global perspective of students?

 After you've identified your main ideas and some keywords to start with, think of additional search terms for each concept.
 These can be synonyms, related ideas, broader terms, or narrower terms.
 Since a database will match only what you type, using different terms for similar ideas can help you find more articles.